 The EPA permit covers more than 25 specific discharge categories, including deck runoff, bilge water, water from cooling and firemain systems, chain locker effluent, and gray water.
 Minnesota’s permit only covers ballast water discharges, which are by far the largest in volume.
 Ships routinely take on and discharge ballast water to stabilize the ship's weight due to fuel loading and use, cargo loading and unloading, and adverse weather conditions.
 Ships take on ballast water from many different places, and it may contain aquatic invasive species.
 The goal of the Minnesota permit is to prevent this transfer of invasive organisms.

-Apply online!
-This is the fastest way to get your permit and saves paper.
+Applying online is the fastest way to get your permit.

-- If you are paying permit fees from a foreign bank, applying online is not an option for you.
+If you are paying permit fees from a foreign bank, apply using these forms:

-- If a BWSMP has previously been approved by the MPCA and has not been modified since approval, permittees may check the box on the application form stating this instead of submitting a new copy.
-For voyages that originate outside the EEZ, ensure that your BWSMP includes ballast water exchange if you have installed a ballast water treatment system.
+- If a ballast water and sediment management plan (BWSMP) has previously been approved by the MPCA and has not been modified since approval, permittees may check the box on the application form stating this instead of submitting a new copy.
+For voyages that originate outside the exclusive economic zone (EEZ), ensure that your BWSMP includes ballast water exchange if you have installed a ballast water treatment system.